-- 8. Please give the following details: - Your name and address; - Which member(s) of Chambers you are complaining about; - The detail of the complaint; and - What you would like done about it. - 9.
-Please address your letter to Eamonn Kelly Chief Executive Officer.
+- 8. Please give the following details: - Your name and address: - Which member(s) of Chambers you are complaining about; - The detail of the complaint; and - What you would like done about it. - 9.
+Please address your letter to Walter Womersely Chief Executive Officer.
 We will, where possible, acknowledge receipt of your complaint within two days and provide you with details of how your complaint will be dealt with. - 10.
 Our Chambers has a panel headed by Philip Rainey QC and made up of experienced members of Chambers and a senior member of staff, which considers any written complaint.
 Within 7 days of your letter being received the head of the panel or his deputy in his absence will appoint a member of the panel to investigate it.
 If your complaint is against the head of the panel, the next most senior member of the panel will investigate it.
 In any case, the person appointed will be someone other than the person you are complaining about. - 11.
 The person appointed to investigate will write to you within 28 days of the receipt of the complaint.
 If they find later that they are not going to be able to reply within the 28 days they will set a new date for their reply and inform you.
-Their reply will set out: - Their name and experience - The nature and scope of their investigation; - Their conclusion on each complaint and the basis for their conclusion - If they find that you are justified in your complaint, their proposals for resolving the complaint. - If the complaint is not upheld contact details for the Legal Ombudsman management committee and to anyone involved in the complaint and its investigation.
-Such people will include the barrister member or staff who you have complained about, the head or relevant senior member of the panel and the person who investigates the complaint.
-The Bar Standards Board is entitled to inspect the documents and seek information about the complaint when discharging its auditing and monitoring functions.
+Their reply will set out: - Their name and experience - The nature and scope of their investigation; - Their conclusion on each complaint and the basis for their conclusion - If they find that you are justified in your complaint, their proposals for resolving the complaint.